Leonn170709/Webhook-Sender/README.md

 # Webhook Sender
- Sends messages to webhhoks with cool options and visuals
+ Sends messages to webhhoks with cool options and visuals.
+ Idk why you would need that.
+# Features
+- Multiple Webhook support
+- Custom messages
+- Option of the amount of messages
+- Custom Delay
+- Linux and Windows support